San Mateo County History Museum

 The San Mateo County History Museum is located in downtown Redwood City, California.
-Housed inside the former San Mateo County Courthouse built in 1910, the museum showcases the rich history of San Mateo County and the surrounding area.
+Housed inside the former courthouse built in 1910 for the San Mateo County Superior Court, the museum showcases the rich history of San Mateo County and the surrounding area.
 Operations and funding for the museum are by the San Mateo County Historical Association (SMCHA).

-The current location of this museum opened on February 6, 1999, however from 1963 until 1998 the museum was located at the College of San Mateo.
-The building is a product of the City Beautiful Movement (1893-1920) and has a stained-glass dome thought to be the largest of its kind on the West Coast.
+The current location of this museum opened on February 6, 1999; prior to that, from 1963 until 1998 the museum was located at the College of San Mateo.
+The former courthouse building is a product of the City Beautiful Movement (1893-1920) and has a stained-glass dome thought to be the largest of its kind on the West Coast.

-Two other museums are operated by the SMCHA including the Woodside Store and the Sánchez Adobe Park.
+The SMCHA also operates two other museums: the Woodside Store and the Sánchez Adobe Park.

 History

 The San Mateo County Historical Association was founded in 1935.
 One of its early members was Dr. Frank Stanger, a history professor at San Mateo Junior College, now the College of San Mateo.
-Through his efforts, the San Mateo County Historical Museum (now the San Mateo County History Museum) was founded in a College classroom in 1941.
-As the College grew, so did the Museum.
-Then in 1998, seeking larger and more publicly accessible quarters, the Historical Association's Board of Directors decided to move the Museum into the old courthouse in downtown Redwood City.
+Through his efforts, the San Mateo County Historical Museum (now the San Mateo County History Museum) was founded in a college classroom in 1941.
+As the college grew, so did the Museum.
+Then in 1998, seeking larger and more publicly accessible quarters, the Historical Association's board of directors decided to move the Museum into the old courthouse in downtown Redwood City.
 The Museum expanded from its 6,000 square-foot original location to 40,000 square feet.
 Between 1998 and 2006, more than $20 million was spent on the restoration and renovation of the exterior and interior of the museum.